harishvardhanm24cs-glitch/harishvardhanm24cs-glitch/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Full Stack Developer and Machine Learning Enthusiast with a huge love for Python, Java, C/C++and Data Visualization. </p>
+<p align="left">I am a Full Stack Developer and Computer science Enthusiast with a huge love for Python, Java, C/C++and Data Visualization. </p>

 - ✨ Student of life :)